DragonBlame/tpf-dragons-edition/WABBAJACK.md

 * **Look What You See** - Press your `V` key.
 > A headtracking mod.
 Can be seen in action in the third person view.

 To toggle between the first and the third person view, use `F` key.
-If you accidentally used a mouse wheel to try to do that, use the same wheel in the opposite direction to disable the headbobbing feature.

 Also we have toggable compass, so feel free to press `X` key to turn it on and off when you need that.